 These heating modes offer the ability to control your heater in one of three ways: standard, economy or sleep.
 Your spa is preset at the factory to Standard Mode.
-However, the Standard Heating Mode can be changed to Economy or Sleep by pressing then (2).
-With each pressing (2) then (3), the display will cycle through the three different modes described below.
-Note: by pressing (2) then (3), you will not see the heating mode the spa is currently set to, but rather it will advance to the next mode.
+However, the Standard Heating Mode can be changed to Economy or Sleep by pressing then .
+With each pressing then the display will cycle through the three different modes described below.
+Note: by pressing then then you will not see the heating mode the spa is currently set to, but rather it will advance to the next mode.
 It is the last mode seen in the display that will be the new heating mode setting.